Mortgage

 Content was accurate at the time of publication.

-For low- and moderate-income buyers in Arizona, there are a handful of first-time homebuyer programs available.
-Qualified borrowers may be able to use special mortgage programs, along with funds for their down payment and closing costs, to make their dream of homeownership a reality.
+There are a handful of first-time homebuyer programs available for low- and moderate-income buyers in Arizona.
+Qualified borrowers may be able to use special mortgage programs, along with assistance programs for down payments and closing costs, to make their dream of homeownership a reality.
 First-time homebuyer programs in Arizona include:

 HOME+PLUS

-The HOME+Plus Home Buyer Down Payment Assistance Program is a state-run program available for use throughout Arizona.
-HOME+PLUS can give you a 30-year, fixed-rate mortgage and up to 4% in down payment assistance (DPA) for your down payment and/or closing costs.
-The DPA comes in the form of an interest-free second mortgage that’s fully forgiven after you live in the home for three years.
+The HOME+PLUS Home Buyer Down Payment Assistance Program is a state-run initiative available throughout Arizona.
+It offers a 30-year, fixed-rate mortgage with up to 4% of the loan amount in down payment assistance (DPA) for your down payment and/or closing costs.
+The DPA comes as an interest-free second mortgage that is fully forgiven after you live in the home for at least five years.

 Requirements